 How to make this recipe

-Step 1: Activate yeast (if using active dry yeast)
+Step 1: Activate yeast (only if using active dry yeast)

-In a bowl, mix 2 tablespoons of sugar, 2¼ teaspoons of active dry yeast, and 1 cup of warm water.
+In a medium bowl, mix 2 tablespoons sugar, 2¼ teaspoons active dry yeast, and 1 cup warm water.
 The water should be warm to the touch but not hot, slightly warmer than body temperature.
+Mix gently and let it sit for 5-10 minutes until it looks foamy.
+(Skip this step if you're using instant yeast.)

-Add 1 egg, ¼ cup condensed milk, 2 tablespoons of oil, ½ cup ube halaya, and 1 teaspoon ube flavoring to the yeast mixture.
-Mix until combined.
+Into the bowl with the yeast mixture (from Step 1), add 1 egg, ¼ cup condensed milk (substitution available), 2 tablespoons neutral oil, ½ cup ube halaya, and 1 teaspoon ube flavoring.
+Mix everything together until it’s smooth.

 Step 4: Combine wet and dry ingredients

-Add the wet ingredients into the bowl of dry ingredients.
-Mix with a spatula or a wooden spoon until it forms a rough dough.
+Add the wet ingredients into the flour mixture.
+Mix everything together with a spatula or a wooden spoon until it forms a dough.
+The dough will be sticky at this point.

 Step 5: Knead the dough